 Month By Month – When to Avoid Disney And When To GO

-A big part of having the right mindset for Disney is understanding the flow of the crowds at Disney World is vital to having the right mindset when going on vacation.
+A big part of having the right mindset for Disney is understanding the flow of the crowds..
 It is helpful to know what to expect as far as crowds.

 While the exact dates of high attendance and low attendance changes year by year, there are certain times of the year and certain events happening at Disney that we suggest avoiding.

-Below you will find a month by month run down of the 2020 Disney World Crowd Calendar.
+Below you will find a month by month rundown of the 2021 Disney World Crowd Calendar.
 You will find the attendance predictions for the year as well as both general and specific events happening each month.

 Obviously the exact attendance at Disney World cannot be foretold (if only Yoda could help us…) but this should give you a general idea of what to expect.

-It may be helpful for you to also google specific events happening to give you assistance as to which particular park you may want to avoid.
+It may be helpful for you to also google specific events happening to give you assistance as to which particular park you may want to avoid on a specific day.
 For example, if a cheer event is happening in the Magic Kingdom, spend that day at Epcot instead!

 Weather: Average Daily temperature is 60°, 6 days with precipitation this month.

-Early January – Walt Disney World Marathon weekend is happening and schools are still on break which makes this a busy time in Disney World.
+Early January – Walt Disney World Marathon weekend is usually happening and schools are still on break which typically makes this a busy time in Disney World.
 This year, however, the Marathon has been canceled.

 I like this time to go to Disney!
 It can be a bit chilly but typically nice with lower crowd levels.